willurd/js-lisp/examples/paip/README.md

 # Examples from *Paradigms of Artificial Intelligence Programming*

-This folder contains functionally-unmodified examples from the book *Paradigms of Artificial Intelligence Programming* that are running in js-lisp.
+This folder contains examples from the book *Paradigms of Artificial Intelligence Programming* that are running in js-lisp (with little-to-no modifications).